 At the same time, the job has grown increasingly dangerous.
-Defenders become the enemy of the powerful – governments, armed and criminal groups, private corporations.
+Defenders become the enemy of the powerful – governments, armed and criminal groups, and private corporations.
 Every year, hundreds of them endure smear campaigns, threats and intimidation, arbitrary arrest, lengthy judicial proceedings, enforced disappearance or even murder.
 Most of the time, the culprits are not punished.

 The OMCT is one of the main organisations striving to provide protection and support to defenders at risk wherever they are

-The OMCT is one of the main organisations striving to provide protection and support to defenders at risk wherever they are, regardless of their specific area of work.
+The OMCT is one of the leading organisations striving to provide protection and support to defenders at risk wherever they are, regardless of their specific area of work.
 It’s been a pioneer in this field since its inception.

 In 2015, following a rise in attacks and repression, the OMCT, in partnership with 11 other international and regional NGOs, created ProtectDefenders.eu, the largest global protection mechanism.
 The OMCT is one of four members on its management board.